-- You may be in shock, stay warm and find somewhere you feel safe
+- You may be in shock, if you can do try to stay warm and find somewhere you feel safe.

-- If you wish to report immediately, DO NOT shower or change clothes and avoid eating or drinking and brushing your teeth- evidence and forensic examinations will need to be collected from you
+- If you wish to report immediately, for the purposes of preserving as much forensic evidence as possible, do not shower or change clothes and avoid eating or drinking and brushing your teeth.

-- If you were raped, attend a SARC (Sexual Assault Referral Centre), hospital or see your GP if you are unsure whether contraception was used by the assailant.
-You will need to take a course of PEP (post-exposure prophylaxis for HIV) as a precautionary measure, get tested for STIs and treat a potential future unwanted pregnancy
+- If you are unsure whether contraception was used by the perpetrator you may wish to take a course of PEP (post-exposure prophylaxis for HIV) as a precautionary measure, get tested for STIs and treat a potential future unwanted pregnancy.
+Many SARCs, Sexual Health Clinics, GP’s and Hospitals can assist with this.

 Find your nearest SARC here: https://www.nhs.uk/service-search/other-services/Rape-and-sexual-assault-referral-centres/LocationSearch/364

 If you are under the age of 18 and being abused, you can contact the children’s social care team at your local council or call Crimestoppers anonymously on 0800 555 111.
 You can also contact Childline 24/7 on 0800 1111, calls are free and confidential.
-Childline can also be contacted online.
-For therapeutic support you can contact The Lighthouse – firstname.lastname@example.org or Tel: 020 3049 0010, available Mon-Sat 10am-8pm and Sun 10am-1pm.
+Childline can also be contacted online: https://www.childline.org.uk/get-support/

-Rape Crisis offer a national helpline operated by Rape Crisis South London on 0808 802 9999 – open 12-2:30pm and 7-9:30pm every day offering emotional support and information.
-They also offer an online chat service, the hours of this differ each day but information can be found on their website https://rapecrisis.org.uk/
+Rape Crisis England and Wales operate a national helpline service (0808 500 2222) – open 24/7 every day of the year, offering emotional support and information.
+They also offer an online chat service.
+Further information including where your nearest Rape Crisis Centre is can be found on their website https://rapecrisis.org.uk/

 Survivors UK offer help for men aged 13-18+ who’ve experienced sexual abuse.
 You can chat to specialist support via text (020 3322 1860) or WhatsApp (074 9181 6064) as well as via their online chat service.
 Available Mon-Fri 12-8pm, visit https://www.survivorsuk.org/ for more information.